 The Twersky Y-DNA Genetic Signature

-For the lineage descending from the Twersky Chassidic dynasty, the allele values at the 37 STR marker locations presented in “Y-DNA Test Results for Pedigreed Descendants of the Twersky Chassidic Dynasty” (Table 3) represent the haplotype of the lineage.
+For the lineage descending from the Twersky Chassidic dynasty, the allele values at the 37 STR marker locations presented in “Y-DNA Test Results for Pedigreed Descendants of the Twersky Chassidic Dynasty” (see Table 2 in full article) represent the haplotype of the lineage.
 The modal allele values, which correspond to the allele values for Rabbi Neal Twersky, are most likely to represent ancestral values.

 This distinctive pattern of allele values distinguishes the Twersky lineage from other paternal lineages; even those that belong to the same parent haplogroup and subclade.
-This is also evidenced by the fact that there are so few genetic matches to pedigreed Twersky descendants in the FTDNA database; two of the pedigreed Twersky descendants match only the other seven pedigreed descendants, and a third has only one other non-Twersky genetic match (see Table 2).
+This is also evidenced by the fact that there are so few genetic matches to pedigreed Twersky descendants in the FTDNA database; two of the pedigreed Twersky descendants match only the other seven pedigreed descendants, and a third has only one other non-Twersky genetic match (see Table 3 in full article).

 The parent haplogroup to which the Twersky lineage belongs is the R1b-M343 haplogroup, which is an offshoot of R1-M173.
 Following identification of the R-V88 SNP marker in all eight pedigreed descendants, we tested Rabbi Neal Twersky’s Y-DNA for three additional SNPs downstream of R-V88: PF6289, FGC20973, and FGC21049.
 His Y-DNA tested positive for all three SNPs.
 The TMRCA for the terminal FGC21049 SNP is approximately 100–650 ybp, with an average of about 350 ybp.
 This mean TMRCA (350 ybp) is in the range of the actual TMRCA for the founder of Twersky Chassidic dynasty (287 ybp).